 - Trauma from head injury may be involved or surgical damage when removing a tumour from that region.
 Head injury often includes extradural haematoma and contrecoup injuries (brain injury on the opposite side to the point of impact).
 Surgery for intractable temporal lobe epilepsy is well established and will cause disturbance of temporal lobe function.

-- Progressive deterioration of language can be part of a frontotemporal dementia.
-It presents earlier than Alzheimer's disease and about 50% have a family history that suggests an autosomal dominant inheritance.
+- Progressive deterioration of language functions may be part of frontotemporal dementia.
+It tends to present earlier than Alzheimer's disease and about 50% have a family history suggesting autosomal dominant inheritance.

 - Encephalitis, especially herpes simplex encephalitis.